Are you sure you want to log out?

 In cases where the cancer has progressed to a point that it can no longer be cured, or the patient already has terminal cancer, palliative care might be given in order to ease the patient’s symptoms.

-When it comes to managing cancer, lifestyle changes and home remedies are best used in conjunction with medical treatment for the best chance of success.
+When it comes to managing cancer, lifestyle changes and home remedies are best used in conjunction with cancer treatment for the best chance of success.
 This is because right now, alternative forms of cancer treatment have not been proven to work.

 Despite this, alternative forms of cancer treatment can help alleviate some of the symptoms that a patient might be experiencing, especially during more intensive forms of cancer treatment such as chemotherapy and radiation therapy.